lyl8086/Japanese_Eel_PopGenomes/README.md

 # Japanese_Eel_PopGenomes
-Scripts for Paper entitled "Genetic Architecture of Long Distance Migration, Local Selection, Diversity and Population Structure of Japanese Eel"
+Scripts for Paper entitled "Genetic Architecture of Long Distance Migration and Population genomics of the Endangered Japanese Eel"